I did a lot of waiting this past week.

 Twentieth-century guy Sam Fowler of Darryl Brock’s If I Never Get Back sequel Two in the Field WANTS to return to the 19th century to reunite with the woman he fell in love with in the first novel.
 But it’s a long wait.

 Oh, and there’s Samuel Beckett’s play Waiting for Godot…

 Those are just a few examples of waiting in literature; do you have some others?
 (I’m sure you do. 🙂 )

-Here’s a review of, and a video interview about, my new literary-trivia book Fascinating Facts About Famous Fiction Authors and the Greatest Novels of All Time.
+My 2017 literary-trivia book is described and can be purchased here: Fascinating Facts About Famous Fiction Authors and the Greatest Novels of All Time.

-In addition to this weekly blog, I write the award-winning “Montclairvoyant” topical-humor column for Baristanet.com, which covers Montclair, N.J., and nearby towns.
-The latest weekly column is here.
+In addition to this weekly blog, I write the award-winning “Montclairvoyant” topical-humor column for Baristanet.com.
+The latest weekly piece — which mentions the World Cup, among other things — is here.